Aarushkashyap/concepts/drumKit/README.md

 ### Usage:

-1. Open the `index.html` file in your web browser.
+1. Open the `index.html` file in your web browser once you have cloned the files.
 2. Press the designated keyboard keys to play the corresponding drum sounds.

 ### Technical Details: